codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 You can and need to reset the Shared Configuration repo if the URL is either incorrect or missing.

 >NOTE:
 >If Codefresh has validated the existing Shared Configuration Repository, meaning that at least one Runtime successfully connected to it, you cannot change the Shared repo.
 To do so, you must contact Codefresh Support.

-1. Incorrect URL for Shared Configuration Repository The Shared Config repo details entered during installation in Account Setup are incorrect.
+1. Incorrect URL for Shared Configuration Repository
+  The Shared Config repo details entered during installation in Account Setup are incorrect.
 Codefresh could not connect to the Shared repo with the details provided.
 1. Undefined Shared Configuration Repository
   You installed the GitOps Runtime through a script or any other automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

-Codefresh displays this notification:

-SCREENSHOT
+Codefresh displays a notification that the `Shared Configuration Repository is missing...`.